List of Kirakira PreCure a la Mode characters: Antagonists

 A girl who was originally a lonely orphan until Noir recruited her, extracting her Kirakiraru and corrupting it into a Kirakiraru-absorbing doll called Iru (イル) that she carries with her.
 After Julio's defeat, Bibury first makes herself known by spreading rumors in an effort to sabotage the Kirakira Patisserie.
 Iru serves as her enforcer after absorbing enough Kirakiraru to increase in size, and Bibury becomes able to fuse with it to increase its power.
 When Bibury confronts the Cures to in a final attempt to redeem herself, she is sent back in time with them to Ichigozaka's past and learns that Noir engineered her solitude to recruit her.
 Iru then forcefully absorbs a conflicted Bibury to attack the Cures, who defeat it and cause it to dissolve back into Kirakiraru.
-Bibury later begins working at Ciel's patisserie and supports the Cures.
+Bibury later begins working at Kirarin's patisserie and occasionally supports the Cures.